carroll-tech/data-project-example/charts/root-app/README.md

 ## Example

-The default configuration deploys the [hello-world](https://github.com/helm/examples/tree/main/charts/hello-world) application from the Helm examples repository.
+The default configuration deploys the local `hello-world` chart included in this repository.

 To add more applications, modify the `applications` list in `values.yaml`: